Principal Component Analysis (PCA)#

 R² always increases as components are added, so it cannot tell you when to stop.
 The cross-validated Q² metric decreases once the model begins fitting noise rather than systematic structure.
 The point where Q² stops improving indicates the useful number of components.

-Use PCA.select_n_components() for automated selection via PRESS cross-validation with Wold’s criterion (see Selecting the Number of Components for details).
+Use PCA.select_n_components() for automated selection via PRESS cross-validation with Wold’s criterion (see Cross-Validation for details).
 Remember that the answer is never exact - examine one or two components beyond and before the suggestion, and consider the interpretability of each additional component in the context of your application.

 Process Monitoring#